The Royal Warwickshire Regiment

 The regiment was raised in 1674 and formally established in 1685.
-Originally known as ‘The Sixth of Foot’, it became the 1st Warwickshire Regiment in 1782, adopting Warwickshire Lads as its quick march.
-(This can be heard every Friday played on St. Mary’s chimes).
+Originally known as ‘The Sixth of Foot’, it became the 1st Warwickshire Regiment in 1782, adopting Warwickshire Lads as its ‘quick march’ – this can be heard every Friday played on St. Mary’s chimes.
 The regimental mascot is a black antelope or Indian Buck, and its patron saint is St. George.

 The Regimental Chapel at St. Mary’s

-The RWR Chapel was established in the Collegeate Church of St. Mary after WWII and features a stained glass window by Philip Chatwin honouring those from the regiment who had given their lives in war.
+The RWR Chapel was established in the Collegiate Church of St. Mary after WWII and features a stained glass window by Philip Chatwin honouring those from the regiment who had given their lives in war.
 In 1952 the Regimental Chapel was dedicated by the then Chaplain General and the stained glass window was unveiled by Field Marshal the Viscount Montgomery of Alamein.

-In the church to the right of the chancel there is a monument in the style of a tomb, made of alabaster and marble, dedicated to the Warwickshire troops who died in WWI.
+In the church to the right of the chancel is a monument in the style of a tomb, made of alabaster and marble, dedicated to the Warwickshire troops who died in WWI.